Cavity Born-Oppenheimer Coupled Cluster Theory: Towards Electron Correlation in the Vibrational Strong Light-Matter Coupling Regime: -Linearisation Schemes

 for the related $\Lambda_0$-lCRP-CC Lagrangian, $\mathcal{L}^{\Lambda_0}_\mathrm{cc}$.
 Here, we only correct the energy but rely on the mean-field linearised amplitude equations.

-In order to account for corrections of both correlation energy and amplitudes, we neglect only the non-linear term Eq.\eqref{eq.lambda_squared_term_lagrange_l0} of $\mathcal{L}^{(ec)}_{\Lambda^2}$, which leads to the $\Lambda$-lCRP-CC Lagrangian, $\mathcal{L}^\Lambda_\mathrm{cc}$, as given in the last line of Tab.\ref{tab.lin_lagrange_amplitude}.
+Finally, in order to account for corrections of both correlation energy and amplitudes, we neglect only the nonlinear third term of $\mathcal{L}^{(ec)}_{\Lambda^2}$ in Eq.\eqref{eq.lambda_squared_lagrangian}, which leads to the $\Lambda$-lCRP-CC Lagrangian, $\mathcal{L}^\Lambda_\mathrm{cc}$, as given in the last line of Tab.\ref{tab.lin_lagrange_amplitude}.
 The correlation energy is here again given by